meshtastic/meshtastic_linkplanner/README.md

            -p 80:8080 linkplanner
 ```

-It is recommended to leave the `max_distance` at 150 kilometers and `h3_res` as 8 to keep computations fast.
+It is recommended to leave the `max_distance` at 150 kilometers and `h3_res` as 8 so that the computation is fast.

 ## References